open-source-tabletop/fracture/army-lists/sentinels.md

 ## Army List

-- All models in tis army count as having the **Heroic** special rule.
+- All models in this army count as having the **Heroic** special rule.

 ### Command Units